 Introduction

 Suboptimal mental well-being and mental health problems have proven to be a significant burden on the global population.
 Approximately 29% of individuals have experienced a common mental disorder during their lifetime, with a 9.6%, 12.9%, and 10.7% lifetime prevalence for mood, anxiety, and substance-use disorders, respectively [1].
 The global burden of mental disorders was estimated at 125.3 million disability-adjusted life-years (DALY) in 2019 – an increase from 80.8 million DALYs in 1990 [2].
 Moreover, lost productivity due to poor mental health is estimated to cost the global economy $2.5T annually and is projected to more than double over the next decade, reaching $6T by 2030 [3].
-The COVID-19 pandemic may also have conferred a toll on population mental health and wellbeing worldwide.
+The COVID-19 pandemic may also have conferred a toll on population mental health and well-being worldwide.
 Evidence from reviews is somewhat mixed, but findings suggest there has been an increase in depressive and anxiety symptoms most consistently in younger and female cohorts [4-10].
 Collectively, it is clear that mental health problems and poor mental well-being are a growing issue in society today, but certain subgroups may experience an even greater toll.

 Emerging evidence in addition to recent findings from the COVID-19 pandemic suggests younger age cohorts of adults may be at the greatest risk for poor mental health and well-being [11,12].
 For example, a recent study showed that younger adults living in the US consistently report the lowest scores on all domains of mental well-being, including happiness, health, meaning and purpose, character, social relationships, and financial stability, with a linear pattern of improvements in well-being observed with increased age [13].
 These findings are in contrast to previous work that had demonstrated an inverted-U relationship between age and mental well-being in which mental well-being was lowest in middle adulthood [14].
 Further, the onset of an estimated half of first mental disorders occurs by age 18, which speaks to the pervasiveness of mental health challenges experienced when transitioning into early adulthood [15].
 Evidently, more research is needed to better understand these age-related trends from a global perspective, including a focus on protective factors that may moderate the relationship between age and mental well-being.